yedivanseven/bestPy/README.md

 See the _environment.yml_ file.
 Since nothing particularly fancy is used, slightly older versions of the listed packages might work as well but certainly not `python 2.x`.

 ### Getting Started
 In order to recommend articles from your store to your customers, you first need some data on the past.
-In particular, we will assume that you can produce some sort of _transaction list_ containing a timestamp, a unique user-ID and a unique article-ID for every sale.
-Say we have such a list in a *.csv file (no headers).
+In particular, we will assume that you can produce some sort of _transaction list_ containing a timestamp, a unique customer-ID and a unique article-ID for every sale.
+Say we have such a list in a *.csv file that looks like this (note the absence of column headers):
 ```
 1331072795;customer-A2;BlueShirt-M-1749
 1331074425;customer-B6;BlueShirt-L-1749